-6.1.5.
-Password Reset: Go to https://pwreset.gcal.ac.uk/ and follow the instructions

-You will be prompted to enter three pieces of information:

-- Date of Birth: this must be entered as DDMMYYYY and there should not be any periods, dashes or slashes included.
-For example: 30051986 - Student ID Number: this is the ID number that appears on your student ID card.
+- 6.3.1.
+If you forget your password, use this link to reset it: https://pwreset.gcal.ac.uk/ - 6.3.2.
+You will be prompted to enter three pieces of information: - Date of Birth: this must be entered as DDMMYYYY and there should not be any periods, dashes or slashes included.
+Please note: The date format is in UK format and should start with the day not the month, for example, 30051986. - Student ID Number: this is the ID number that appears on your student ID card and was in your initial email with your account details.
 For example: S1234567.
-If you cannot locate this number, ask your Academic Advisor. - Personal email address: this is the external email address you used during the admissions process.
-You must not enter your student email address. - If you are unable to reset your password with this process, please contact the IT HelpDesk.
+If you cannot locate this number, ask a GCNYC staff member. - Personal email address: this is the external email address you used during the admissions process.
+Do not enter your student email address.

-6.1.6.
-Contacting the IT Helpdesk:
+If you are unable to reset your password with this process, please contact GCNYC's IT Helpdesk Technician at IT@gcnyc.com.

+6.3.3.
+Getting Help: